Derek Carr Is the Kobe Bryant of the NFL

 "He loves Kobe," Downing adds, "and he definitely wants to emulate that tenacity and ferocity that Kobe had his whole career."

-At the podium, Carr reflects on his appreciation for two good legs.
-It killed him that he wasn't able to help his kids if they fell last January.
+At the podium, Carr reflects on his appreciation of two good legs.
+It killed him that he wasn't able to help his kids if they fell in January.
 Now he can.
 And on the field, he says he's having more fun than ever.

 But, no, he doesn't have a clue why he's so clutch late in games.